you-zhou/notes/dev.md

 # ********************
 ```
 ## Function Annotations (Python 3)
+You can add documentation to the parameters and the return value:
 ```python
 def add(a:"first number" = 0,
         b:"second number" = 0) -> "sum of a and b":